BallisticLA/RandLAPACK/INSTALL_SCRIPT.md

 * **CUDA Toolkit:** Version 12.9.0 or higher
   - **IMPORTANT:** CUDA 12.4.x has compatibility issues with GCC 13.3 (specifically with Intel AMX intrinsics parsing).
 Use CUDA 12.9.0 or later.
-  - Ensure compatible NVIDIA driver (v550+ recommended)
+  - Ensure compatible NVIDIA driver (v566.14+ for CUDA 12.9, v580+ recommended)
 * **CUDA Libraries:** cuBLAS and cuSOLVER (included with CUDA Toolkit)

 ### Installing Requirements with Spack